Skip to content

 • MarkdownCodeBlockNode — Shiki-based lightweight highlighting.

-• MermaidBlockNode — requires mermaid ≥ 11 + CSS.
+• MermaidBlockNode — requires mermaid ≥ 11 (no extra CSS).

 • ImageNode — emits click, load, error for custom previews.